geochronicles/geochronicles-privacy/docs/privacy-policy.md

 - Your location is used only to show your position on the map and detect nearby geocaches.
 - Location data stays entirely on your device and is never transmitted anywhere.
 - You can revoke location permissions at any time in your device settings.
+- When viewing the map online, the coordinates of the displayed map area are transmitted to CARTO's servers to load map tiles.
+As with any internet request, your device's IP address is also transmitted.

 ## Local Storage Only